jopasserat/prepare-latex-hal-arxiv.sh/README.md

     `/home/jopasserat/papers/tools/zip2hal.sh [ -i infile.tex ] [ -o outdir ] [ -c preview<0|1> ]`
     `./prepare-latex-hal-arxiv.sh infile.tex`

-Warning: `outdir` cannot be your current directory (current approach would wipe out your LaTeX source file and you don't want that, do you?)
+Please note that the `outdir` option to `-o` cannot be your source file's parent directory (current approach would wipe out your LaTeX source file and you don't want that, do you?)